NguyenAndrew/Enzyme-Cucumber-React/README.md

 Q: This setup is so long.
 Can I shorten it somehow?

 A: Yes you can use WebdriverIO to render a built react app into your tests.
-This remove the need to configure the transpiling and setup needed to run React components on node. http://webdriver.io/
+This removes the need to configure the transpiling and setup needed to run React components on node. http://webdriver.io/

 ---